NaraMorao/Vein-Miner-1.8/README.md

-# Vain-Miner-1.8
+# Vein-Miner-1.8
 Vain-miner

-This plugin is a called (Vain Miner) it's pretty simple.
+This plugin is a called (Vein Miner) it's pretty simple.

 Step 1: Download the plugin
 Step 2: Find the plugin